Toby Jackson

-Toby Jackson (born October 18, 1986) is an American football defensive end for the Massachusetts Pirates of the National Arena League (NAL).
+Toby Jackson (born October 18, 1986) is an American former football defensive end.
 He played college football at the University of Central Florida.

 Early life

 Jackson attended Griffin High School in Griffin, Georgia, where he was a standout defensive end on the football team.
 Jackson was heavily recruited out of high school, earning scholarship offers from Alabama, Auburn, Clemson, Georgia, Florida State, Ole Miss and Tennessee among others.

 College career

 Junior college

 Jackson signed with Georgia out of high school, but after failing to qualify academically, Jackson enrolled at Hargrave Military Academy.
 After a year at Hargrave, Jackson could still not qualify academically, and enrolled at Navarro College.
 Jackson helped Navarro to a national championship during the 2010 season, earning MVP honors.

 UCF

 Jackson signed with UCF out of Navarro.

 Professional career

-After going undrafted in the 2013 NFL Supplemental Draft, Jackson signed with the Dallas Cowboys in July, 2013.
+After going undrafted in the 2013 NFL Supplemental draft, Jackson signed with the Dallas Cowboys in July, 2013.
 Jackson was released after the Cowboys third preseason game.